Currently, there are over 1.5 billion websites and that number is constantly growing.

 14. Purpose-built for your niche

 Another thing that makes up a good website is its functionality.
-No matter what’s the niche your website, it’s important to make sure it serves its purpose.
+No matter what’s the niche of your site, it’s important to make sure it serves its purpose.

-If you’re creating an eCommerce site, then it should have built-in payment processing, a check out cart, and appropriate security measures for safe payment.
+If you’re creating an eCommerce site, then it should have built-in payment processing, a check-out cart, marketing integrations, and appropriate security measures for safe payment.

-And on the flip side, if you’re mainly using your website to create content for your blog, you want a platform with a good text editor and robust publishing options.
+And on the flip side, if you’re mainly using your site to create content for your blog, you want a platform with a good text editor, support for serif fonts, and robust publishing options.

-Similarly, a business website wants to communicate the available services, testimonials, and contact information easily to potential new clients.
+Similarly, a small business website wants to communicate the available services, testimonials, and contact information easily to potential new clients, and have clear calls to action across the site.

-Start by thinking about the core features and functions that your website needs, and build your masterpiece around that.
+Start by thinking about the core features and functions that your site needs, and build your masterpiece around that.

 15. Include testimonials and reviews

-Nothing builds trust between you and potential new customers than heartfelt testimonials from your existing customers.
+Nothing builds trust between you and potential new customers than social proof and heartfelt testimonials from your existing customers.

 Gathering honest and real reviews from your customers is easier than you might think.
 Offer a small perk, like free shipping or discount on their next order, and before you know it, you’ll have lots of valuable feedback.